Key elements of the programme include:

 - Retain passionate, skilled and competent employees in the local government sector.

 The programme commences with a two day introductory forum focusing on self-awareness and self-development.
 The introductory forum is followed by eight self-managed sessions.
 Each of these sessions examines different aspects of leadership within the local government context.
-These one day sessions are hosted by metropolitan and rural councils throughout Queensland.
+These one day sessions are hosted by councils throughout Queensland.

 Each of the following eight sessions are planned, developed and implemented by the participants themselves.
 This process is designed to enhance outcomes for the programme participants.

 - Mentoring and Coaching

 - Explore local government from varying perspectives: rural, regional, metropolitan, political

 Introductory Forum - Wednesday 21 and Thursday 22 February 2018